04 December - Party!!!

 TOTAL SALES & DONATIONS: $6,813

 Jackie contributed Beef Stew, (sold out 1st day), White bean and Cabbage Soup, and a Smoked Chicken and Toasted Corn Chowder.

-The Smoked Chicken and Toasted Corn Chowder recipe is in demand and follows:
+The Smoked Chicken and Toasted Corn Chowder was a real treat!

 3 and 7 Feb - 2010 - More snow!!!

 7 Feb - Woke up to Coatis in the feeders, wind in the trees and fast moving clouds that delivered sleet, snow, drizzle, and rain.
 A hot cocoa day.